astropy/astropy-tutorials/CONTRIBUTING.rst

     scipy==1.0
     numpy>=1.13

-To see an example, have a look at the FITS-header `requirements.txt file <https:
+To see an example, have a look at the FITS-header `requirements.txt file <https://github.com/astropy/astropy-tutorials/blob/main/tutorials/notebooks/FITS-header/requirements.txt>`_.
-//github.com/astropy/astropy-tutorials/blob/main/tutorials/notebooks/FITS-head
-er/requirements.txt>`_.

 Push the notebook and other files from your local branch up to your fork of the repository on GitHub (by default, named 'origin')::